-On this day in 1862, the U.S.S.
+On December 30, 1862, the U.S.S.
 Monitor sinks in a storm off Cape Hatteras, North Carolina.
 Just nine months earlier, the ship had been part of a revolution in naval warfare when the ironclad dueled to a standstill with the C.S.S.
-Virginia (Merrimack) off Hampton Roads, Virginia, in one of the most famous naval battles in American history--the first time two ironclads faced each other in a naval engagement.
+Virginia (Merrimack)off Hampton Roads, Virginia, in one of the most famous naval battles in American history–the first time two ironclads faced each other in a naval engagement.

 After the famous duel, the Monitor provided gun support on the James River for George B. McClellan’s Peninsular Campaign.
 By December 1862, it was clear the Monitor was no longer needed in Virginia, so she was sent to Beaufort, North Carolina, to join a fleet being assembled for an attack on Charleston, South Carolina.
 The Monitor served well in the sheltered waters of Chesapeake Bay, but the heavy, low-slung ship was a poor craft for the open sea.
 The U.S.S.
 Rhode Island towed the ironclad around the rough waters of Cape Hatteras.
 Since December is a treacherous time for any ship off North Carolina, the decision to move the Monitor could be considered questionable.
 As the Monitor pitched and swayed in the rough seas, the caulking around the gun turret loosened and water began to leak into the hull.
 More leaks developed as the journey continued.
 High seas tossed the craft, causing the ship’s flat armor bottom to slap the water.
 Each roll opened more seams, and by nightfall on December 30, the Monitor was in dire straits.